-- Use phones in the patient rooms to interview non-critically ill patients in order to reduce trips in and out of the room, and to coordinate with nursing or respiratory therapy when they are at the bedside.
+- Use phones or tablets with ability to display video communication in the patient rooms to interview non-critically ill patients in order to reduce trips in and out of the room, and to coordinate with nursing or respiratory therapy when they are at the bedside.

 Consider how patients will be transported from the waiting room through the ED to the isolation or precautions room:

 - Which route will they take to minimize exposure from the ED to the floor/unit dedicated within your hospital?

 - Which route will your used supplies take to be cleaned?

 - How will your nasal swabs be transported to the lab (eg. We are not using our tube system)?

 - Develop plans for terminal clean of CT scan rooms and other bedside diagnostic equipment (portable radiology, ultrasound, etc).